tlwilliams895/lchs/src/chapters/strings/special-characters.rst

 .. index:: unicode

 We can also add characters to a string that do not appear on all keyboards.
-These **Unicode characters** use character combinations of the form ``\uXXXX``, where the four Xs are numbers or letters that stand for a particular symbol.
+These **Unicode characters** use combinations of the form ``\uXXXX``, where the four Xs are numbers or letters that stand for a particular symbol.
 This allows us to use character sets that don't use the Latin letters (A-Z), such as Greek, Cyrillic, and Arabic, as well as a wide array of non-letter symbols.

 .. admonition:: Example